 Phở Bắc, in general, is said to have wider noodles and plenty of green onions.
 As you can see below, the part about the green onions is true.
 Garnishes in northern phở are typically limited only to vinegar, fish sauce, and chili sauce.

 There’s the stir-fried beef.
 Pho Thin’s version is garlicky and smokey with hints of caramelization from the stir-frying process.
 It’s delicious and flavorful and definitely unlike your typical northern phở, which tends to be more mild in flavor compared to southern phở.
 I loved all the crunchy green onions.
 If you enjoy a good bowl of pho, then you need to seek this place out.
-You can check out our Hanoi Food Guide for more information.
+You can check out our list of the best restaurants in Hanoi for more information.

 Phở Sài Gòn (Southern Phở)

 We tried southern phở at Phở Lệ Nguyễn Trãi in Saigon.
 It was recommended to us by two locals so we knew it was going to be good.

 Phở Sài Gòn is described as having a sweeter broth than northern phở.
 It’s also served with a lot more garnishes like bean sprouts, fresh greens, and herbs.
 See that small mountain of vegetables in the back?
 Those are the garnishes that you eat with your phở.
 We didn’t get anything like that in Hanoi.

 Both versions of phở were tasty but I preferred southern phở.
 We ate phở several times in Vietnam and this bowl made with beef tendon was my favorite.
 The broth is indeed sweeter and more flavorful than northern phở.
 I enjoyed the variety of garnishes as well.
 I didn’t really notice a difference in the width of the noodles though.
 To me, they looked and tasted similar.